Education

 - Systems Theory

 The systemic view emphasises the contextual and relational aspects of human experience.
 It sees the person as embedded in a social and emotional world which s/he is constantly being influenced by and influencing.
 This approach enables the practitioner to take account of the multi-layered complexity of the many systems within which we live.
 This focus on context and relationship distinguishes Systemic (Family) Psychotherapy from other forms of psychotherapy.
-This relational contextual approach emphasises the centrality of the therapeutic relationship. - Social Construction
+This relational contextual approach emphasises the centrality of the therapeutic relationship. - Social Constructionism

 The Clanwilliam approach identifies with a social constructionist perspective which regards all meaning (and thus identity and problem descriptions) as generated in language between people.
-Thus it is through the medium of language that new meanings and resources may be accessed and new relationship configurations achieved. - Professional Ethnics
+Thus it is through the medium of language that new meanings and resources may be accessed and new relationship configurations achieved. - Professional Ethics

-Within the philosophical positioning of the Clanwilliam Institute professional ethics are an integral part of professional thinking and practice and a part of personal and professional growth The Clanwilliam Institute ethos is grounded in ethical principles drawn from professional codes of practice, a duty of care towards all involved – clients, students, colleagues and the public– and a commitment to the development of non-discriminatory practice and service delivery.
+Within the philosophical positioning of the Clanwilliam Institute professional ethics are an integral part of professional thinking and practice and a part of personal and professional growth.
+The Clanwilliam Institute ethos is grounded in ethical principles drawn from professional codes of practice, a duty of care towards all involved – clients, students, colleagues and the public– and a commitment to the development of non-discriminatory practice and service delivery.

-The Clanwilliam approach seeks to hold and work with the continuing tension between these philosophical influences, achieving an appropriate professional stance and maintain an ethical position in particular when dealing with issues of inequality, disadvantage and abuse.
+The Clanwilliam approach seeks to hold and work with the continuing tension between these philosophical influences, achieving an appropriate professional stance and maintaining an ethical position in particular when dealing with issues of inequality, disadvantage and abuse.
 This approach emphasises that there are no neutral stances and all participants are challenged to reflect on their biases and cultural conditioning.
 Therapy and training are viewed as co-operative, explorative, mutually respectful processes.

 Structure of the Programme